louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Results

 Patients' Box Scale-11 pain scores decreased between entry and assessment in both treatment groups.
 During the 28-day assessment period, the estimated mean treatment differences (95% confidence intervals) were 0.00 (-0.68,0.69), -0.11 (-0.85,0.63), and -0.13 (-0.95,0.68), for the morning, midday, and evening scores, respectively.
 All the confidence intervals were within the prespecified limits for equivalence (-1.5, 1.5).
 Use of escape medication was low.
 In both treatment groups, sleep disturbance caused by pain decreased between entry and assessment.
 Patients' quality of life improved during the study.
-Significantly fewer patients receiving the transdermal buprenorphine patches reported nausea (P=0.035), dizziness (P=0.026), and vomiting (P=0.039).
+Significantly fewer patients receiving the transdermal buprenorphine patches reported nausea (P = 0.035), dizziness (P = 0.026), and vomiting (P = 0.039).

 Conclusion